 Airline miles cards

-This card allows customers to accrue miles based on purchases made.
+These cards allow you to accrue miles based on purchases made.
 While these cards often come loaded with complimentary points—sometimes enough for a free flight right off the bat—you'll need to spend thousands of dollars to earn additional trips.
 And be careful: Many airline miles cards have high annual fees.

 You should get this card if … you’re a high-volume traveler.
 If you’re traveling often, then adding this card to your wallet would surely pay off in reward miles.

 You shouldn’t get this card if … you don't spend enough to justify the annual fee, or don’t travel often.
 If you’re flying just a handful of times every year, it will be tough to earn free flights through purchases.

 Before committing to a travel card, it’s important to identify how many miles are needed to qualify for a free ticket; if there’s an annual cap on miles earned; and when (if) those miles expire.